-I think many of us would benefit from more connection, especially at the moment when we more distant and isolated than ever.
+I think many of us would benefit from more connection, especially at the moment.
+We are more distant and isolated than ever.
 Even making real eye contact and smiling at your local barista can make a difference, not just to him or her but to you as well.
 Double whammy!

 Make contact with someone you haven’t spoken to for too long.
 Is there someone from your past that you can call TODAY?
 It doesn’t have to be more than just letting them know you still think of them and you hope they are well but if it turns into a longer conversation then great.
 I bet you will make their day and yours too!
 Have a chat and then encourage them to pay it forward and do the same.

 Pick up the phone, call them.
 If they can’t talk, they won’t answer.
 Or even if they are busy, a 2-3 minute conversation is a significant improvement on no contact at all.
 And remember, the more you do it, the easier it will become.

 Wouldn’t it be awesome if everyone did that?
 Imagine the ripple effect.
-(I think the world would benefit from a bit more connection).
+(I think the whole world would benefit from a bit more connection).